-BEREZOVETS: Thank you.
+Mr. BEREZOVETS.
+Thank you.
 Thank you very much, Orest.
 Thank you very much, everybody.
-It's a pleasure, always, to be here in D.C., but it's not a pleasure to talk about violations of human rights conducted by Russian authoritarian - by Russian occupation forces in Crimea.
+It's a pleasure, always, to be here in D.C., but it's not a pleasure to talk about violations of human rights conducted by Russian occupation forces in Crimea.

 I've not been to Crimea since February of 2014.
-Unfortunately, since then I have been blacklisted, especially then we launched our initiative which is called Free Crimea.
+Unfortunately, since then I have been blacklisted, especially when we launched our initiative which is called Free Crimea.
 And Free Crimea is one of many Ukrainian think tanks, one of many Ukrainian initiatives which have been launched after illegal annexation of Crimea.

-We are dealing mostly with information about human rights violation, militarization of Crimea, what's going on with property rights in there.
-We also deal both with Ukrainian government and Ukrainian society and all IDPs who moved from Crimea.
+We are dealing mostly with information about human rights violations, militarization of Crimea, what's going on with property rights in there.
+We also deal both with Ukrainian Government and Ukrainian society and all IDPs who moved from Crimea.

 According to our official statistics of our government, we have more than 50,000 IDPs from Crimea, mainly Ukrainian and Crimean Tatars.
 To compare, we have a figure of nearly 2 million people who escaped from Donbas, from Donetsk and Luhansk Oblast.
-So, to put it bluntly, the general figure of IDPs from Crimea seems to be - is not that big.
-But since we have a lot of information from peninsula which shows that a lot of people would be happy, actually, to leave peninsula because of both economic situation, situation of human rights, and situation in many different - many different spheres.
+So, to put it bluntly, the general figure of IDPs from Crimea is not that big.
+But since then we have a lot of information from peninsula which shows that a lot of people would be happy, actually, to leave peninsula because of both economic situation, situation of human rights, and situation in many different-many different spheres.

-What happened just yesterday, it's one of - one of examples which shows off, ladies and gentlemen, what's going on in Crimea.
-Just yesterday, Russian law enforcement bodies in city of Sevastopol in south of Crimea have arrested three citizens.
-They both Ukrainian and Russian citizens, apparently, because after annexation of Crimea Russia has assigned citizenship to all 2.5 million Crimeans.
-So Dmytro Shtyblikov, Oleksiy Bessarabov and Volodymyr Dudko, all three of them employees of Ukrainian think tank Nomos, who used to work for many years as experts in this sphere, all of them, they are retired military officers.
+What happened just yesterday, it's one of the examples which shows off, ladies and gentlemen, what's going on in Crimea.
+Just yesterday, Russian law enforcement bodies in the city of Sevastopol in south of Crimea have arrested three citizens.
+They are both Ukrainian and Russian citizens, apparently, because after annexation of Crimea, Russia has assigned citizenship to all 2.5 million Crimeans.
+So Dmytro Shtyblikov, Oleksiy Bessarabov and Volodymyr Dudko, all three of them are employees of Ukrainian think tank Nomos, who used to work for many years as experts in this sphere; all of them, they are retired military officers.
 So they have been arrested and detained by FSB illegally.
 They have been severely beaten, according to information of even Russian independent media.
-And all they have been accused, they, all of them, they're so-called terrorists.
-So we expect that the Russian authorities would accuse all of them in organization of some terrorist acts whatsoever, similar to what happened to other four Ukrainian citizens which have been detained by FSB by the end of - by the end of August this year, just before illegal parliamentary elections to State Duma of Russia, which also have been conducted on the territory of Crimea.

-By the way, our think tank, we prepared independent report on illegal actions in Crimea, which I presented to Orest.
-I have just - only one more copy left, but it's still available in English on the website of our Ukrainian Institute for the Future.
-So just please happy - feel free to share it.
+And they have all been accused, all of them, they're so-called terrorists.
+So we expect that the Russian authorities would accuse all of them in organization of some terrorist acts whatsoever, similar to what happened to the other four Ukrainian citizens that have been detained by FSB by the end of August this year, just before illegal parliamentary elections to State Duma of Russia, which also have been conducted on the territory of Crimea.
+By the way, our think tank, we prepared an independent report on illegal actions in Crimea, which I presented to Orest.
+I have only one more copy left, but it's still available in English on the website of our Ukrainian Institute for the Future.
+So just please feel free to share it.

-So this is just last example which I just - I will explain to you.
-Two days ago, on the 8th of November, six certain employees of so-called Property Fund of Crimea (broke up?) to cathedral of Ukrainian Orthodox Church of Kyiv Patriarchate.
-And these attacks have been done for the last nearly three years on Kyiv Patriarchate because Russian authorities, they do not - they do not recognize the church itself.
-And they closed five out of six cathedrals of Kyiv Orthodox Patriarchate which had been operating on peninsula before occupation.
+This is just the last example which I will explain to you.
+Two days ago, on the 8th of November, six certain employees of so-called Property Fund of Crimea broke into the cathedral of Ukrainian Orthodox Church of Kyiv Patriarchate.
+And these attacks have been done for the last nearly three years on Kyiv Patriarchate because Russian authorities, they do not recognize the church itself.
+And they closed five out of six cathedrals of Kyiv Orthodox Patriarchate which had been operating on the peninsula before occupation.